What's Going On With Lucid Group Stock? - Lucid Group (NASDAQ:LCID)

-- The company will execute its planned reverse stock split after the closing bell.
+- The company’s 1-for-10 reverse stock split became effective after the market closed on Friday.

-Shares of electric vehicle maker Lucid Group Inc LCID are falling Friday afternoon as the company prepares to execute its planned reverse stock split after the closing bell.
+Shares of Lucid Group Inc LCID are falling Tuesday as the electric vehicle maker begins trading on a split-adjusted basis.
+The company's 1-for-10 reverse stock split, which was approved by stockholders on August 18, became effective after the market closed on Friday.

-What To Know: The luxury EV maker is set to enact a 1-for-10 reverse stock split after the market closes today, a move approved by stockholders on August 18.
-The stock will begin trading on a split-adjusted basis on Tuesday.

-The reverse split comes at a challenging time for Lucid.
-The company’s stock has seen a roughly 34% decline year-to-date, a slide exacerbated by a recent second-quarter earnings report that failed to meet analyst expectations.
+This move comes at a challenging time for Lucid.
+The stock has dropped over 30% year-to-date, amplified by a recent second-quarter earnings report that failed to meet analyst expectations.

-Compounding these difficulties, Lucid recently adjusted its 2025 production guidance downwards, now anticipating a range of 18,000 to 20,000 vehicles.
+Further dampening sentiment, the company recently lowered its 2025 production guidance, now targeting just 18,000 to 20,000 vehicles for the year.

-Benzinga Edge Rankings: Reflecting the stock’s recent struggles, Benzinga Edge proprietary rankings show Lucid with a weak Momentum score of just 12.46.
+Benzinga Edge Rankings: Reflecting Tuesday’s downturn, Benzinga’s Edge stock rankings show LCID has a very weak Momentum score of 12.25.

 How To Buy LCID Stock